Missionaries Needed

 Whether you are an individual or someone who wants to bring in a team, either call me or e-mail me.
 (Jeff 928-679-5400 cell) canyonfamilychurch@gmail.com.

-I would like to get to know you before we commit.
+Get to know me before you commit.
 This might mean several phone calls or even seeing each other in person.